 By the way: do you know the difference between chicken liver pate and chicken liver parfait?
 Learn all about it below as well!

-Looking for a skinnier chicken liver pate recipe?
+Are you looking for a skinnier chicken liver pate recipe?

 Then you might want to check out the second recipe here on this page: chicken liver pate made with oven baked livers, shallots and garlic with an apple jelly instead of a layer of butter to seal the pate with.